Skip to main content

 Phone numbers can be passed as either raw for U.S. numbers, where the hash will be applied by LiveRamp before the call to create the envelope goes out, or with SHA-1 hash already applied for other phone numbers.
 Raw U.S. phone numbers can be passed with or without extraneous characters as our library automatically removes such characters.

-Pre-processing for Raw Email Identifiers
+Pre-Processing for Raw Email Identifiers

 While ATS.js handles some of the email normalization automatically, If you are passing raw emails directly to ATS, you must still pre-process them to ensure valid identifiers are being sent to ATS.